PrefectHQ/prefect/docs/ui/overview.md

 You can filter the information displayed in the UI by time, flow state, and tags.

-## Using the Orion UI
+## Using the Prefect UI

-The Orion UI is available in any environment where the Prefect Orion server is running with `prefect orion start`.
+The Prefect UI is available in any environment where the Prefect API server is running with `prefect orion start`.

 ```bash
 $ prefect orion start